Living Will Attorney in Arvin, California — Wills and Advance Healthcare Directives

 Who should I appoint as my healthcare proxy?

-Is a living will the same as a will for property distribution?
+Is a living will the same as a last will and testament?

 How often should I review my living will?

-Can a living will be used outside of California?
+Will my living will be recognized outside California?